Configuring Gno Projects

 replace (coming soon)

-Used for local development and testing.
-When set, this field allows local replacement of the package, but will cause addpkg to fail on-chain.
-Useful for overriding dependencies during local testing.
+replacement of the package, but will cause addpkg to fail on-chain.
+Useful

-Specifies the address that will be set as the creator of the package (origin of the transaction).
-This field is used only during genesis (block 0) and replaces the default deployer address if set.
+creator: the address of the package creator (origin of the transaction).
+At genesis (block 0), this can override the default deployer address.
 Primarily used in monorepo setups.
-If not specified, it's automatically set to the address that initiated the addpkg transaction.
+If not specified, it's automatically set to the address that initiated theaddpkgtransaction.height: the block height at which the module was added.

 draft